complexlogic/flex-launcher/docs/setup_linux.md

 If you choose to run Flex Launcher in Wayland, it is strongly recommended to use it with the latest stable release of SDL, as later versions have seen significantly improved support.

 ## Kiosk Mode Setup
 "Kiosk Mode" typically refers to a user interface which resembles an embedded-style device that performs only a single function (as opposed to a multitasking PC with a desktop interface).
-This section contains instructions to set up my interpretation of a "Kiosk Mode" interface for an HTPC.
+This section contains instructions to set up my interpretation of a "Kiosk Mode" interface for a Linux HTPC.
 The design is based on my recommendations in the previous sections, consisting of Xorg, Openbox, and Flex Launcher.

 ### Prerequisites
 Before starting I assume that you have one of the following operating systems installed *without* a desktop evironnment (only a console login):